11 steps for PR crisis management

 If you’re not using social media as part of your marketing strategy - seriously?!! - you should be.
 In this day and age, when a crisis strikes it strikes BIG on social.
 If you’re not there, you've already lost control.

-I refer back to my herding kittens reference.
+I remind you of my herding kittens reference.

 Choose your comms channels before a crisis situation hits.
 Remember, we use multiple channels.
 Some people favor email, but not everyone.
 Maybe a text message, but it might be ignored until later.
 Not everyone lives on social media.
 Multiple, will catch more.